Kia Sportage PHEV review

-On paper, the Sportage PHEV looks very promising.
-It shares its powertrain with the Hyundai Tucson Plug-In: a 1.6-litre turbocharged petrol engine coupled to a single electric motor fed by a 13.8kWh battery.
+The Sportage PHEV shares its powertrain with the Hyundai Tucson Plug-In.
+Under the bonnet is a 1.6-litre turbocharged petrol engine coupled to a single electric motor fed by a 13.8kWh battery.
 The result is a combined 261bhp and 350Nm of torque – enough to take the nearly-two-tonne SUV from 0-62mph in 7.9 seconds.
 A six-speed automatic is the only gearbox for the PHEV and all-wheel drive is standard.

 More importantly, Kia claims the plug-in Sportage will cover 43 miles on electric power alone – upped to 48 miles if you’re just driving around town.
 That’s further than its Tucson Plug-In cousin can boast and should be plenty for completing the school run or daily commute without using a drop of petrol.
 The Sportage PHEV also returned up to 252mpg fuel economy in official testing, while CO2 emissions stand at 25g/km.
 Fully recharging the 13.8kWh battery from a home wallbox will take just under two hours.

 The other benefit for being so efficient is the plug-in Sportage gets an enticing 8% Benefit-in-Kind (BiK) tax rating – around a third the rate the full-hybrid version attracts.
 If you’re a company-car driver sizing up the advantages of the two electrified Sportages, note that a 20% taxpayer could save up to £5,000 a year in tax alone by going for the plug-in variant.